 Another potential issue would be the noise as foil shavers tend to be louder and with a powerful motor and one extra blade, expect this to be louder than a Philips Norelco.

 Closeness is where this razor shines.
-If you only shave once every two or three days, this razor would really benefit you because 5 blades can mow down a multi-day beard growth.
-Panasonic also added a sensor technology that detects denser growth areas and this helps without you having to manually adjust.
+If you only shave once every two or three days, this razor would really benefit you because 5 blades can mow down multi-day beard growth.
+Panasonic also added a sensor technology that detects denser growth areas, and this helps without you having to manually adjust.

 If you’re looking for a close shave, only a few electric razors come close to this 5-bladed electric razor.
-The 5 blade system and powerful motor really cuts close with fewer passes.
+The 5 blade system and powerful motor really cut close with fewer passes.
 But the large head is a concern when shaving tight areas like the lip and chin area.

 Since this is a foil type razor, expect this to make a lot of noise.
 Men who have sensitive skin may want to avoid this because it has five cutting elements.
-But the ability to use this for wet shaving somewhat decreases risk of irritation.
+But the ability to use this for wet shaving somewhat decreases the risk of irritation.

 You won’t go wrong with either the Braun or this Panasonic, it all comes down to personal preference and which shaver will fit the needs of your skin and beard type.

 Best Electric Razors for Men: Reviews and Comparison

 We count down and compare the 5 best electric razors for men.
 Which brand gives the best bang for the buck?
 Find out in this in-depth review.

 Braun Series 7 790cc-4 Review: Value for Money Option